avrebarra/about/README.md

 Avré Barra is a web backend developer.
 Currently based in Yogyakarta, Indonesia.
 He has passions for backend system & architectures, and this things about services orchestration.

-Previously worked at unicorn-level startup 🦄[Bukalapak](https://www.bukalapak.com) at its fastest-growing pace period, with **hundreds of teammates, >5mil requests/day, and >50 microservices orchestrated,** you can expect he's experienced on working well as a team as well as on his own 🐐
+Previously worked at unicorn-level startup 🦄[Bukalapak](https://www.bukalapak.com) at its fastest-growing pace period, with **hundreds of mates, >5mil requests/day, and >50 microservices orchestrated,** you can expect he's experienced on working well as a team as well as on his own 🐐

 Programming languages?
 Ruby, NodeJS, Golang, are some of his main proficiencies.
 Those ain't final.
 He prefers learrrnnn..